SreejiBR/php_intern/Exp1/AES-GCM/README.md

   - **Ensure you are running this program in a Windows-based System for the proper working of all functions!**
   - **For Linux-based System, Change the code in `index.php` (CRON job for deletion).**
+  - **Make sure the file located at `C://wamp64/www/garuda/`, If not, change that in `index.php` for cmd to create task scheduler properly**
   ## Credentials

 - Password `sreejithbr@hazaltoglobalrequests`